"Water, water every where, Nor any drop to drink"

 A Z Space and Word for Word Production

 September 12 - October 12 at Z Space

 Directed by Delia MacDougall and Jim Cave

 Considered by some to be a "green parable," this epic voyage is a tale of man's crime against nature, with the shooting of the magnificent albatross—and the havoc which nature wreaks in return.
 Z Space will be turned into a sailing ship (Oliver DiCicco and Colm McNally, scenic design) surrounded by the sea and the elements (Hana Kim, video projections; Ray Oppenheimer, lighting, Matt Stines, sound; Nol Simonse, choreography; Nikki Anderson-Joy, costumes).
-We hope that you will enjoy Word for Word’s unique take on this take on this classic lyric poem.
+We hope that you will enjoy Word for Word’s expansive take on this take on this classic epic poem.

 Previews - September 12-14, 18-20

 Opening Night - September 21

 Look for related events in collaboration with San Francisco Maritime National Park Association and the Exploratorium's Bay Observatory.